selcukdurukan/selcukdurukan/README.md

 - 🌱 I’m currently learning **React**

 - 🤩 I love working with **Java, Spring, Kubernetes**

-- ⚡ Fun fact **I'm currently java backend developer and also frontend developer as far as one backend developer how could be a frontend developer. 😁**

 - 📫 How to reach me **upfront-seek0b@icloud.com**